docmd-io/docs/docs/plugins/usage.md

 ---
-title: "Using Plugins"
+title: "Extending docmd with Plugins"
 description: "Extend docmd's functionality with built-in integrations."
 ---

-# Extending docmd

 Plugins allow you to add complex features to your documentation site—like analytics tracking or AI context generation—without bloating the core engine.